avico78/tasks_orchestracting/README.md

 and only if tasks passed inject the data with no error - all task notify to commit.

-to solve it the idea is to have Manager which do real-time monitroing on all tasks - if any one failed , all of the task will rollback/undo .
+to solve it the idea is to have Manager which do real-time monitroing on all tasks - if any one failed , all tasks will notify to preform rollback/undo .

-This class used in main program which actually runs mutliple Managers(customers) each runs it's own tasks -> tasks submited to celery workers .
+This class used part of main program where mutliple Managers(customers) exuecuted , each runs it's own set of tasks -> (tasks submited to celery workers).
-The program running asyncio and for that reason this write with async .
+The program running asyncio and for that reason this write in async .